locml/novelpy-deps/README.md

 # PyGame Novel Dependencies

-This version contains plain text file rather than ```source/``` directory for windows, mac and linux
+This version contains plain text file rather than ```source/``` directory for windows, mac and linux on outdated version